GregBaugues/fantasy_football_nerd/README.md

 PPR Draft Rankings
 --------------------------
-Ranks each player according to their projected draft values based on PPR scoring.
+Returns an array of players according to their projected draft values based on PPR scoring.

 ```ruby
 player = FFNerd.ppr_draft_rankings[3]